johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

   3657 pts/0    00:00:00 sleepy <defunct>
   3658 pts/0    00:00:00 ps
 ```
 Notice that the process with PID of 3657, is in a `<defunct>` state.
 The `sleepy` program ran and terminated, but it was never reaped by its parent process (i.e. our shell) and it is now a zombie.
 Thus, although it is no long running, it is still consuming system resources.
 Running the `ps` program once more will also list the previous `ps` instance as defunct.
-This may not be too serious for our simple unix shell, however, as mentioned in a previous section, long running processes that spawn multiple child processes should always reap there terminated children to avoid uncessary consumption of system resources.
+This may not seem too serious for our simple unix shell.
+Unfortunately, as mentioned in a previous section, long running processes that spawn multiple child processes should always reap there terminated children to avoid uncessary consumption of system resources.

 ## Additional Reading & Sources